Pieris oleracea: Host-plants

 The larvae feed on various types of Brassicaceae, which can also be referred to as mustard plants.
 The most common of these types are Cardamines and Boechera, sometimes commonly known as bittercress and rockcress respectively.
 Adult butterflies will eat the nectar from these same plants.

 There are certain mustard plants that are toxic to the butterflies.
 Alliaria petiolata, more commonly known as garlic mustard, is an example.
 Because this species is closely related to host mustards of P. oleracea, it is very similar to their commonly eaten plants, so these butterflies often feed on the toxic species.
-The native hosts of P. oleracea contain glucosinolates that are similar to those found in A. petiolate, which is why females are attracted to them.
+The native hosts of P. oleracea contain glucosinolates that are similar to those found in A. petiolata, which is why females are attracted to them.
 However, this specific species is toxic to larvae and causes death.
 Previous studies have shown that specifically in 1st and 4th instar larvae, several chemicals in A. petiolata reduce chances of survival because the larvae end up consuming less.

 Some recent, short-term studies have shown that P. oleracea may be beginning to evolve to use A. petiolata as a host plant.
-A. petiolate is an extremely invasive species in much of the United States and is becoming increasingly common in areas with P. oleracea populations.
+A. petiolata is an extremely invasive species in much of the United States and is becoming increasingly common in areas with P. oleracea populations.
 The slow nature of this potential evolution (preliminarily estimated to be as high as 100 generations for it to possibly be occurring), coupled with the dominance of Alliaria petiolata as an invasive species, where it often creates dense herb layer monocultures on the forest floor, at forest edges, along streams, and in other habitats — and the smallness of the populations of P. oleracea, make passively waiting for this adaption to save the species questionable, particularly in light of the repeated blockage of biological control weevil species by the USDA's TAG group, despite multiple petitions from scientists for approval of even the monophagous weevil C. scrobicollis.
 Researchers have said that the univoltine nature of Pieris virginiensis, coupled with its rarity, makes A. petiolata potentially an even greater threat to its survival, due to a reduced ability to adapt.